SilverLineFramework/silverline-account/tests/mqtt/README.md

 ## Generate 2nd Test Client JWT Secret (Restrictive Test)

-- Run the test script `gen-root-jwt -p realm/proc/stdin, -s realm/proc/stdout`.
+- Run the test script `python gen-jwt.py -p realm/proc/stdin, -s realm/proc/stdout`.
 - Create a test JWT will give test clients access to limited topics, and denials on other topics can be tested.
 - Eventually we will deploy a Silverline User Authentication Server with a secure UI and endpoints to generate these JWTs against a User DB ACL.
 - Save the terminal output in in a file, like `jwt_test_restrict.txt`.